theunicornguild/the-reading-potato/08_edit_an_article/01_python_3_view.md

 This is very similar to creating an article.
 The only difference is that this article already exists and we're only updating it.
 So, we first need to retrieve it from the database.

-Then, we need to fill the form with articles data.
+Then, we need to fill the form with article's data.
 Because, when the user opens the edit page, they don't want to see an empty form.
 They want the form with the title and content and then they could erase or change whatever they want.

 That is how the form was filled
 ```python